fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/04_operators/02_arithmetics.md

 **Floating-point division** behaves intuitively, but there are few important aspects:

-- `a / 0.0` depending on the environment will either result in positive/negative infinity or NaN
+- `a / 0.0` depending on the sign of `a`  will result in positive or negative infinity
-- `(a / b) * b` may not yield back exactly `a` - floating-point calculations have finite accuracy
+- `(a / b) * b` may not yield back exactly `a` - floating-point calculations have limited accuracy

 **Integer division** has different aspects:

 - there are no fractions: `7 / 2` is `3`, not `3.5`
-- division by `0` is undefined behaviour
+- division by `0` is undefined behaviour (integers do not support special values like infinity or NaN)

 ```c++
 #include <iostream>